 Brief Bits of Bio

 Like many folks these days, I'm doing a lot of different things, in a lot of different higher ed spaces and places.
-Yet, all of my work is united by my passion for: promoting online pedagogy, facilitating online faculty development & support, building & sustaining belonging and care, and enhancing online and f2f student success.
+Yet, all of my work is united by my passion for: promoting effective online pedagogy, facilitating faculty development & support, building & sustaining belonging and caring communities, and enhancing online and f2f student success.

 Click ----> to view my full resume/CV.